Royal Maitland: Political career

-Joins Coalition Government of John Hart

 In the 1941 provincial election, Maitland led the Conservatives to a strong finish with 30.91 per cent of the vote and 12 seats, though with the CCF doubling its seats the party was consigned to third place.
 The Liberal government of Thomas Dufferin Pattullo was reduced to a minority government and though it won the greatest number of seats actually received fewer votes than the CCF.
 The Liberal Party pressured Pattullo to form a coalition government with the Conservatives in order to forestall the government's collapse and a possible CCF victory.

 Pattullo refused and was replaced as Liberal leader and Premier by John Hart who was willing to form a coalition.
 Maitland's Conservatives joined the government, obtaining three seats in Cabinet to the Liberals' five.
-Maitland became Deputy Premier and Attorney General.
+Maitland became Attorney General in the Hart ministry.

 Four years later, in the 1945 provincial election, Maitland's Conservatives contested the election jointly with the Liberals and were re-elected.